-Jack Harter gives an extensive pre-flight briefing providing an overview of the flight, safety instructions and boarding and de-boarding rules.
-They make sure that you are comfortable with what is to come during your flight.
+Jack Harter gives an extensive pre-flight briefing providing an overview of the flight, safety instructions, boarding and de-boarding rules.
+They make sure that you are comfortable with what's to come during your flight.

 Groups are boarded and seated in a specific order and in specific seats within the helicopter to ensure proper weight distribution.
 Our group was flying in a Eurocopter AStar which seats five passengers, one in the front next to the pilot and four across in the back seats.

-Before the helicopter takes off, the ground crew makes sure that everyone is seated and belted in property and that headsets are available and working.
+Before the helicopter takes off, the ground crew makes sure that everyone is seated and belted in property, and that the headsets are available and working.

 Setting the Mood for a Great Flight

-Jack Harter Helicopters use an excellent noise reduction headphone.
+Jack Harter Helicopters uses excellent noise reduction headphones.
 You won't hear the engine or the whirling of the blades.
 What you will hear is the pilot's narration and background music specifically chosen for each part of the tour.

 A small microphone is available to each passenger so that you can speak with the pilot and ask questions.
 Our pilot, Brian (Chris) Christensen, was superb.
 He was extremely knowledgeable of Kauai and was an integral part of making the flight enjoyable.